 Drum Capacity and Dimensions

 Concrete mixers come in various capacities, typically ranging from 1-1/2 cubic feet to 16 cubic feet, each catering to diverse project requirements.
-The size of a concrete mixer determines the achievable volume per batch.
+The size of a concrete mixer determines the achievable volume per batch size.
 For instance, smaller mixers produce about 200 pounds (1-1/3 cubic feet) while larger mixers manage up to 1100 pounds (7-1/3 to 9 cubic- feet).

 However, mixers within the 6 to 9 cubic feet capacity are particularly popular tools, given their ability to handle batch sizes from just under 300 pounds to nearly 500 pounds, suitable for various job scales and readily available in stock.